YuukanOO/uniformcss.com/docs/fundamentals/special-utilities.md

 ## Gutter

-The `gutter` utility applies horizontal or vertical spacing of child elements by utilizing the [Lobotomized Owl](https://alistapart.com/article/axiomatic-css-and-lobotomized-owls/) technique.
+The `gutter` utility applies margin-based horizontal or vertical spacing of child elements using the [Lobotomized Owl](https://alistapart.com/article/axiomatic-css-and-lobotomized-owls/) selector.
 For more information, visit [Gutter](/docs/gutter).

 ```html
 <div class="gutter-x-20">